 Relative to water quality, the Project facilities and operations do not cause any direct discharge or load of water quality-related constituents to Project waters.
 However, the diversion of flow has the potential to affect physical flow conditions (e.g., depths, velocities, wetted widths), which could in turn affect water quality parameters influenced by such conditions, particularly water temperature.
-Physical flow conditions, such as depths, velocities, and wetted widths, would be increased in the East Fork bypassed reach and decreased in the West Fork (below the current tailrace discharge location).
-These changes in depths and velocities would likely be similar in magnitude to the percentage changes in flow quantities as listed in the bullets above.
+Physical flow conditions, such as depths, velocities, and wetted widths, will be increased in the East Fork bypassed reach and slightly decreased in the West Fork (below the current tailrace discharge location).
+These changes in depths and velocities will likely be similar in magnitude to the percentage changes in flow quantities as listed in the bullets above.

-The increase in flows in the East Fork bypassed reach (from the proposed minimum flow release of 4 cfs year-around to the East Fork and the tailrace reroute) could act to moderate the rate of thermal change (due to meteorological conditions) as waters travel down through the reach.
-As such, it is possible that the increase in flow in the East Fork bypassed reach may result in cooler temperatures in summer and slightly warmer (non-freezing) temperatures in winter.
-However, the magnitude of such temperature changes are estimated to be minor.
+The increase in instream flows in the East Fork bypassed reach (from the proposed minimum flow release of 4 cfs in November-April and 5 cfs in May-October to the East Fork) could act to moderate the rate of thermal change (due to meteorological conditions) as waters travel down through the reach.
+As such, it is possible that the increase in flow in the East Fork bypassed reach may result in cooler temperatures in summer and slightly warmer temperatures in winter.
+However, the magnitude of such temperature changes are estimated to be minor or negligible.

-For example, with regard to East Fork water temperatures in summer, Figure 10 depicts data for the period during summer 2012 when 7-DAD Max values in the East Fork exceeded 12 °C. The columns on the graphs represent the difference (i.e., residuals) between the 7-DAD Max water temperature values at site EFI (representing natural inflow conditions) and site BPL (representing potential Project flow-related effects).
+For example, with regard to East Fork water temperatures in summer, Figure 10 depicts data for the period during summer 2012 when 7-DAD Max values exceeded 12 °C in the East Fork upstream of the Project Diversion dam (site EFI) and the East Fork at the downstream end of the bypass reach (site BPL).
+The columns on the graphs represent the difference (i.e., residuals) between the 7-DAD Max water temperature values at site EFI (representing natural inflow conditions) and site BPL (representing potential Project flow-related effects).
 These residuals indicate a range in warming of water temperature of about 0.5 to 1.5 °C from site EFI to site BPL during this period of time.
 As discussed previously, the 1,200-ft change in elevation between sites EFI and BPL is expected to have a direct effect on the rate of stream heating due to adiabatic lapse rate of air temperature, which warms by about 2 to 3.5 °C per 1,000 feet of elevation.

 The lines in Figure 10 show corresponding inflows to the Project area at EFI and the concomitant diverted flow amounts to the Powerhouse (site PHT).
 Two periods of Powerhouse outage occurred during this time: July 7 to July 12 and August 13 to August 16.
 Therefore, these two time periods are assumed to be indicative of natural background warming conditions when no Project operations were occurring.
 However, no systematic change in the residuals is evident when comparing the values at these non-operational times with the times before and after.
 The day-to-day variability in the residuals is likely otherwise due to day-to-day variability in meteorological conditions (e.g., air temperatures).
-As such, a significant Project-related effect is not evident over the period of time when 7-DAD Max water temperature values in the East Fork were greater than 12 °C. (Note: data for the similar period during 2013 is not depicted as the Powerhouse was operating throughout the period, so that no comparable non-operational conditions occurred.)
+As such, a significant Project-related effect is not evident over the period of time when 7-DAD Max water temperature values in the East Fork were greater than 12°C. (Note: data for the similar period during 2013 is not depicted as the Powerhouse was operating throughout the period, so that no comparable non-operational conditions occurred.)